rxm-gupta/python-weather-application/README.md

 ## 🌐 Step 2: Get OpenWeatherMap API Key

--Sign up at OpenWeatherMap
+- Sign up at OpenWeatherMap
--Copy your API key
+- Copy your API key
--Create a .env file in the root directory:
+- Create a .env file in the root directory:
 ```bash
 WEATHER_API_KEY=your_openweather_api_key
 ```